MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 timeout = 3
 ```

 and launch the scraping.
-This approximatively takes 50 minutes with good internet connexion:
+This approximatively takes 50 minutes with good internet connexion.

+The timeout variable is set in order to make Selenium wait for the page to completely load.

 ```python
 company_urls = {}